-On your Project Dashboard you can see an overview of the project and check for attention points that we select for you on relevant items that require your intervention.
-See below a full description of this dashboard and all the functionalities behind it!
+On your Project Dashboard you get an overview of the project and attention points we select for you on relevant items requiring your intervention.
+Read below for a full description of this dashboard and all the functionalities behind it!

 How does it look like?